Our staff will respond to your query promptly and provide detailed information to your questions.

 In the evening dinner at a very special glass roofed igloo restaurant, you will meet your fellow travellers at a welcome dinner.
 Before or after this dinner, our tour escort will take you for a walk to the supermarket where you will be able to purchase breakfast supplies for your cabin (choose your own supplies and pay for these locally).
 You will then be able to enjoy a relaxing breakfast in the comfort of your own each morning with your family before the day's activities.

 Enjoy your first evening in Lapland.
 With no light pollution and no noise you can truly feel the beauty of the Arctic night, admire the night sky and hopefully see the Northern Lights.
 Hear the silence of the wilderness and breathe in the cleanest air in Europe.

-Day 3 - Visit Santa in his private Santa cabin in the forest
+Day 2 - Visit Santa in his private Santa cabin in the forest and Christmas Dinner

 Merry Christmas - today is the traditional Finnish Christmas day and so, with the help of a magic map, your group will find the way to an old Lappish village where Santa relaxes amidst Christmas bustle in his cozy cottage near the forest.
 Reindeer herders will kindly offer you to try a reindeer sled ride in a beautiful snowy forest.
 After the reindeer sled ride, you can explore the farm.
 The guide will share with you stories of the past and present life of reindeer herders.
 You can even feed some young reindeer local lichen.

 Now it’s time to meet Santa in his cottage.
 Are you ready to step into fairy-tale?
 Santa is so glad to see everyone!
 Mrs. Santa sends greetings, she has prepared for all the children her famous homemade ginger bread cookies.
 You can finally ask Santa all the questions about himself and his elves and life in the Polar Circle!